adipoluri/My-Algorithm-Solutions/README.md

 # My-Algorithm-Solutions
 I created this repository with hopes to publish the algorithms I have created.
-I hope that I can come back to this repo in the future and see how much I have grown.
+I want to keep them here for future use aswell as possibly using this repo as a teaching resource.
+In the end, I probably will use this repo to store my learning so I can come back in the future to see how much I have grown.

 ## Algorithms: